KnutOlaD/clusterflux/README.md

 backslashe's if you're running windows, i.e. the path C:\Users\
 should be written C:\\Users\\.

-## Acknowledgments

-- [Marie Stetzler](https://github.com/Marste5991) - For helping out with test data, explaining the manual proceedures in VBA-Lab/FlareHunter, initial testing and debugging
-- [Mario Veloso](@GEOMAR) - For reading theory, check of equations, discussing the concepts and providing insight into the original clustering process
-- [Benedicte Ferré](https://github.com/Beneferre) - For valuable discussions on use cases along the development path

 conversion.py: (included to avoid dependency issues)
 --------------------------------------------------------------
 Copied from the utm package by Tobias Bieniek